loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_6.md

 # **Meeting #6**

 ## **Meeting Minutes**
-- **Rarefaction** what are we supposed to base the sampling depth on?
+- **Rarefaction** What are we supposed to base the sampling depth on?
+Dataset or just prediabetes?
   - **Curve**
   ![Screenshot 2024-03-05 at 12 27 46 AM](https://github.com/loujainbilal/MICB475_Team4/assets/159094203/680c9709-4f2c-4f0c-ae0c-0b333425dbe1)
 ![Screenshot 2024-03-05 at 12 27 54 AM](https://github.com/loujainbilal/MICB475_Team4/assets/159094203/605a0830-3d34-4253-a786-f7dbbf2e9c3b)